JuliaMixedModels/EmbraceUncertainty/contents/intro.md

 To evaluate the *deviance* we should subtract the value of this criterion at a *saturated* or baseline model but it is not clear how to define such a baseline model in these cases.

 However, it is still possible to perform *likelihood ratio tests* of different models fit to the same data using the difference in the minimized objectives, because it is the same as the difference in the deviances.
-(Recall that the objective is negative twice the log-likelihood, hence a ratio of likelihoods corresponds to the difference in objectives.)
+(Recall that a ratio of likelihoods corresponds to a difference in log-likelihoods.)

 The third section is the table of estimates of parameters associated with the random effects.
 There are two sources of variability in the model we have fit, a batch-to-batch variability in the level of the response and the residual or per-observation variability --- also called the within-batch variability.